 A common place for injuries to occur is in the bathroom.
 To keep your baby safe in the bathroom, opt for non-skid rubber mats and always watch your baby while in the bath.
 Baby gates are a must at the top and bottom of stairs to prevent babies falling or going upstairs unsupervised.
 There are many baby gates on the market, so in order to keep your baby safe ensure you choose a gate that is high quality and meets your individual needs.

 Some permanent changes to consider to help keep your baby safe are security screens and doors.
 While parents are very hypervigilant and protective of their children in public places, at home we may feel more relaxed.
 To keep your baby safe from strangers entering your home, it’s important to install high-quality window and door locks.
 This will keep your baby safe by deterring intruders.
-If you want to know more about the types of locks you can get check out our blog 6 Types of Locks to Secure Your Property.

 Security window film is also a great option to keep your baby safe from shattered glass.
 Window film helps glass stay together in the face of severe weather.
 If your home was built before 1978 and has peeling paint, have this removed or sealed by a professional.
 The dust from lead paint can be harmful if ingested.